connor-ballinger/conr/README.md

 ## Testing

-- I haven’t implemented tests thus far.
+- I have implemented very few tests thus far.
 Most of the functions in `conr` relate to files/directories or non-interactive functions (executed when knitting .Rmd).
 Such tests seem complicated - see tests for usethis::create_package() or workflowr::wflow_start().

 ## Package Overview